AdebayoBraimah/CSE505/README.md

 NOTE: README.md doc is formatted for viewing on GitHub: https://github.com/AdebayoBraimah/CSE505

-TODO:
-- Update Report
-- Add tests (PyTest)
-- Update documentation
-- Make system work for just 1 semester
-- Use semester restriction to reduce combinatorial explosion (Ie CSE 101 can only be in semester 1 along with other beginner classes)
-- Add self evaluation results to repo with corresponding commands

 # Installation

 This project runs using python v3.10 via miniconda.
 The python dependencies can be installed as follows: